Designing the Best Trade Show Booths

 Here are some more thoughts on pre-show booth design.

-More important than the actual design is the message: How is the potential customer going to benefit by stopping your display booth?
+More important than the actual design is the message: How will the potential customer benefit by stopping your display booth?

 What Size Booth Do You Need?